 - Place the chocolate chips into a small cup or bowl- something that will be easy to pour from.½ Cup Dark Chocolate Chips, 6 tablespoon Unsweetened Plant Milk

 - Bring non-dairy milk to a boil in a small saucepan.
-Then, pour the milk over the chocolate chips and cover.
-Wait 5 minutes.
+Then, pour the non-dairy milk over the chocolate chips and cover.
+Wait 5 minutes for the chocolate chips to melt.

-- Remove the cover and whisk until the ganache is homogenous and shiny.
+- After 5 minutes has passed, remove the cover and whisk until the ganache is homogenous and shiny.
 About 30 seconds.

 Top the Cake

-- Remove the cake from the fridge.
+- Remove the cake from the refrigerator.
 Pour about ¾ of the ganache onto the center of the cake and use a small offset spatula to push the ganache over the sides of the cake.
 Place back in the fridge to set.
+See note!

-- Once the ganache is set, top with more buttercream and more oreo cookies to finish.
+- Once the ganache is set, top with more buttercream and more Oreo cookies to finish.
+I used a Wilton 2D tip and plenty of halved and chopped Oreos.
 Enjoy!4 halved Oreo Cookies

 Comments